TheLazyTomcat/TelemetryLibrary/readme.txt

 PurePascal

-  ASM code will not be used where possible when this symbol is defined.
+  ASM code will NOT be used where possible when this symbol is defined.